 Founded in 1833 and operating in 33 countries, Menzies Aviation is an independent Aviation Services specialist committed to offering accuracy, excellence and world-class services to its customers.
 With complete focus on cargo, the company has been operating in India in Bangalore since 2008.
 Boasting an extensive air cargo handling and management network and expertise globally, the company’s main aim is to deliver sustainably higher margins.
 Despite the challenges thrown by the pandemic, Menzies Aviation continued with its cargo operations and expanded its network across 17 new airports over the past one year.
-Experts Alan Glen, Vice President– Cargo Development and Nick Digby, Vice President– Commercial – Middle East & Asia in an exclusive interview with Ritika Arora Bhola discusses about the global cargo services company’s efforts in rolling out pharma handling training programmes for its teams during 2020 that helped it to efficiently manage the herculean task of involved in vaccine handling and storage, how the company consistently evaluated techniques and strategies to ensure efficient operations in timely manner, and its renewed focus on identifying and forecasting future market opportunities.
+Expert Alan Glen, Vice President– Cargo Development in an exclusive interview with Ritika Arora Bhola, discusses about the global cargo services company’s efforts in rolling out pharma handling training programmes for its teams during 2020 that helped it to efficiently manage the herculean task of involved in vaccine handling and storage, how the company consistently evaluated techniques and strategies to ensure efficient operations in timely manner, and its renewed focus on identifying and forecasting future market opportunities.

 Menzies Aviation is an independent aviation services specialist, committed to offering customers excellence, from touchdown to takeoff.
 Could you tell us more about your operations globally and in India?